Concordium/concordium-web3id/issuer-front-end/README.md

 - An issuer should be able to deploy a new smart contract instance of the credential_registry_smart_contract.
 - This issuer should be able to issue new credentials by invoking the corresponding function in the credential_registry_smart_contract.

-Only the browser wallet (no walletConnect) is supported in the frist version.
+Only the browser wallet (no walletConnect) is supported in the first version.

 ## Prerequisites

 -   Browser wallet extension must be installed in Chrome browser and the Concordium testnet needs to be selected.

-## Running the test bench front end
+## Running the front end

 Clone the repo: